 - Diabetes patients - Bortezomib may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

 - Women who may become pregnant should avoid becoming pregnant while being treated with bortezomib.
 Be sure to use effective birth control while using bortezomib.
 If you have questions about effective birth control, talk with your doctor.

-- Lab tests, including complete blood cell counts, may be performed while you use bortezomib.
+- Lab tests may be performed while you use bortezomib.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.